Understanding the Electricity Industry

 - The Power Company which is owned by everyone connected to that network through a Trust known as the Southland Electric Power Supply Consumer Trust, and covers Southland and some outlying areas of Invercargill City.

-- OtagoNet Joint Venture which is jointly owned by Electricity Invercargill, The Power Company and Marlborough Lines and covers North, South and East Otago.
+- OtagoNet Joint Venture which is jointly owned by Electricity Invercargill and The Power Company, it covers North, South and East Otago.

-- Lakeland Network which is an embedded electricity network in Frankton, near Queenstown, that is owned by Electricity Southland.
+- Lakeland Network which has embedded electricity networks in Frankton and Wanaka in Central Otago that is owned by Electricity Southland.

 - Stewart Island Electrical Supply Authority which is owned by the Southland District Council.